 1. Prep once, eat many times

 Instead of chopping onions three times a week, do it once.
-The same goes for carrots, garlic, peppers, and even greens.
-Store chopped veggies in airtight containers or jars.
+The same goes for carrots, garlic, bell peppers, and even greens.
+Store chopped veggies in airtight containers or jars to keep them fresh for days.

-Try this: designate one evening (like Sunday) for a power prep session.
-Wash, chop, cook grains, portion snacks, and prep proteins.
-You’ll gain back time all week long.
+Try this: Designate one evening (like Sunday) for a “power prep” session.
+Wash and chop vegetables, cook a grain like quinoa, portion snacks, and prep proteins.
+The time you invest once pays off all week.

 2. Cook double — always

-Any time you make soup, rice, pasta sauce, or roasted vegetables, make twice as much.
-Freeze half or store the extra in the fridge.
-Batch cooking reduces total cooking time and cleanup dramatically.
+Any time you make soup, rice, pasta sauce, or roasted vegetables, double the recipe.
+Freeze half or store the rest in the fridge.
+Batch cooking reduces your total cooking time and cleanup dramatically.

 3. Store like a pro

 Label leftovers with the date and store them in clear, stackable containers.
-You’ll waste less food and spend less time guessing what’s in the back of the fridge.
+You’ll waste less food and spend less time wondering what’s in the back of the fridge.

 4. Master one-pan and sheet pan meals

-One-pan dinners = less time cooking and less time cleaning.
-Roasting protein and veggies together on a single tray saves on dishes and effort, especially on busy weeknights.
+One-pan dinners = less cooking time and less cleaning.
+Roasting protein and veggies together on a single tray is one of the most efficient ways to cook, especially on busy weeknights.

-Check out this nonstick sheet pan set — easy to clean, perfect size, and great for batch cooking or meal prep.
+Try using a nonstick sheet pan set that’s easy to clean and perfect for batch cooking or meal prep.
+It’s a time-saver from prep to wash-up.

 5. Freeze smarter

-Don’t just freeze leftovers — freeze components.
-Cooked beans, rice, sauces, broth, and shredded chicken all freeze beautifully.
-Use silicone freezer trays or bag portions flat for faster defrosting.
+Don’t just freeze finished meals — freeze components.
+Cooked grains, sauces, shredded chicken, broth, and even chopped veggies all freeze well.
+Portion them in freezer-safe containers or flat in bags for faster defrosting.

-Also: freeze chopped herbs in olive oil in ice cube trays.
-Pop one out anytime you’re cooking!
+Pro tip: Freeze chopped herbs in olive oil in silicone ice cube trays.
+Just pop one out when you’re cooking for instant flavor with no waste.

 6. Clean as you go